planBTV Downtown Code

 This approach contrasts with conventional zoning’s focus on the micro management and segregation of land uses, and the control of development intensity through abstract and uncoordinated parameters (e.g.., FAR, dwellings per acre, setbacks, parking ratios, traffic LOS), to the neglect of an integrated built form.
 Not to be confused with design guidelines or general statements of policy, form-based codes are regulatory, not advisory.
 They are drafted to implement a community plan, and seek to achieve a community vision based on time-tested forms of urbanism.
 Ultimately, a form-based code is only a tool; the quality of development outcomes depends on the quality and objectives of the community plan that a code implements.

 JOINT FORM-BASED CODE COMMITTEE

-The City Council has created a Joint Committee with the Planning Commission to begin the official review of the proposed the new form-based code.
-Here are meeting dates planned for the Joint Committee.
-Clicking on a link you will find a meeting agenda.
+In the fall of 2014 the City Council created a Joint Committee with the Planning Commission to begin the official review of the proposed the new form-based code.
+Below are meeting dates and agendas of the Joint Committee:

 - Tuesday, December 2 - 7:00pm - Room 12 of City Hall.

 - Monday, December 8, 2014 - 6:30pm - Room 12 of City Hall.